ZakiZtraki/AndruinoBeginner/content/lessons/day19/lesson.md

 ### Introduction – how RFID works

 Radio‑frequency identification (RFID) is a non‑contact technology used for identification and tracking.
 An RFID system comprises a **reader**, which generates an electromagnetic field, and a **tag** containing a small antenna and memory.
-When a passive tag enters the reader’s field, the tag coils pick up enough power to wake up and send back its stored data by modulating the reader’s field (backscatter).
-The MFRC522 module used in this lesson communicates using the MIFARE protocol and operates at **13.56 MHz**.
-Typical MIFARE tags store **1 kB** of data and can be read at distances up to **5–10 cm** depending on antenna geometry【742639483060541†L95-L99】.
+When a passive tag enters the reader’s field, the tag coils pick up enough power to wake up and send back its stored data by modulating the reader’s field (backscatter) ([RFID overview](https://en.wikipedia.org/wiki/Radio-frequency_identification)).
+The MFRC522 module used in this lesson communicates using the MIFARE protocol and operates at **13.56 MHz** ([MFRC522 datasheet](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf)).
+Typical MIFARE Classic 1K tags store **1 kB** of data and can be read at short distances depending on antenna geometry ([MIFARE Classic 1K datasheet](https://www.nxp.com/docs/en/data-sheet/MF1S50YYX_V1.pdf)).

 RFID readers contain a radio module, control unit and antenna coil.
-The tag is usually a passive component consisting only of an antenna and a microchip; it receives power inductively from the reader’s field and sends data back via load modulation【742639483060541†L65-L79】.
+The tag is usually a passive component consisting only of an antenna and a microchip; it receives power inductively from the reader’s field and sends data back via load modulation.
 Because the tag has no battery, the read range is limited and strongly affected by antenna size, orientation and nearby metal objects.

 ### RC522 technical specifications